Updated March 13, 2023

 - Large user base

-This has been a guide on how to Install Jenkins.
-Here we have discussed different steps to Install Jenkins in our window.
+This has been a guide to How to Install Jenkins.
+Here we discussed the different steps to Install Jenkins in our window.
 You may also look at the following articles to learn more –